 15 When Jesus realized that they were about to come and take him by force to make him king, he withdrew again to the mountain by himself.

-Thank you for meditating on this daily Gospel reading and considering this reflection on John 6:1-15.
+Thank you for meditating on this Gospel and reading this Lectio Divina on John 6:1-15 Reflection – Help Jesus.